 \subsection{The Stability Concept}

-According to the principle of the ``survival of the fittest'', only preference types earning the highest average fitness will survive.
-Thus, a necessary condition for an environment $(G,\Gamma_p(\mu))$ to be stable is that for any $i\in N$, all \emph{incumbents} in the $i$-th population, which constitute the set $\supp\mu_i$, should receive the same average fitness.
-On the other hand, it is necessary to verify whether the incumbents are immune to the competition from new entrants.
-Because mutations are rare events, it is assumed that at the same time, there will be at most one mutant type arising in each of the $n$ populations.
-Let $J = \{i_1,\dots,i_k\}$ be any nonempty subset of $N$.
-A \emph{mutant sub-profile} for $J$, denoted by $\witilde{\theta}_J$, refers to a $k$-tuple of preference types $(\witilde{\theta}_{i_1},\dots,\witilde{\theta}_{i_k})$ derived from $\prod_{j\in J} \cplm{(\supp\mu_j)}$, where $\cplm{(\supp\mu_j)}$ is the complement of $\supp\mu_j$. \footnote{It indicates that we allow for all preferences satisfying the von Neumann--Morgenstern axioms to compete, and that mutants are distinguishable from the incumbents in the post-entry populations, although they may have the same preference relation.} The vector $(\varepsilon_{i_1},\dots,\varepsilon_{i_k})$ of the population shares of the $k$ mutant types is often denoted simply by $\varepsilon$, and we define its \emph{norm} to be $\|\varepsilon\| = \max\{ \varepsilon_{i_1}, \dots, \varepsilon_{i_k} \}$. \footnote{Since each population is assumed to be infinite, the population share of a mutant type can take on any positive value, no matter how small it may be.} After the mutants have entered, the resulting $n$ populations can be characterized by the post-entry distribution $\witilde{\mu}^{\varepsilon}$:
+As in much of the evolutionary literature, we present a static solution concept to capture the stable states of the multi-population evolutionary processes.
+According to the principle of the ``survival of the fittest'', only the preference types earning the highest average fitness will survive.
+Hence, in a given environment $(G,\Gamma_p(\mu))$, a necessary condition for evolutionary stability is that for every $i\in N$, all \emph{incumbents} in the $i$-th population, which constitute the set $\supp\mu_i$, should receive the same average fitness.
+Besides, it is necessary to verify whether the incumbents are immune to competition from rare entrants.
+To do so, we assume that at the same time, there exists at most one mutant type arising in each of the $n$ populations.
+Let $J = \{i_1,\dots,i_k\}$ be an arbitrary nonempty subset of $N$.
+A \emph{mutant sub-profile} for $J$, denoted by $\witilde{\theta}_J$, refers to a $k$-tuple of preference types $(\witilde{\theta}_{i_1},\dots,\witilde{\theta}_{i_k})$ derived from $\prod_{j\in J} \cplm{(\supp\mu_j)}$, where $\cplm{(\supp\mu_j)}$ is the complement of $\supp\mu_j$.\footnote{ It indicates that we allow for all preference relations, which satisfy the von Neumann--Morgenstern axioms, and that mutants are distinguishable from the incumbents in the post-entry populations, although both may have the same preference relation.} The vector $(\varepsilon_{i_1},\dots,\varepsilon_{i_k})$ of the population shares of the $k$ mutant types is often denoted simply by $\varepsilon$, and we define its \emph{norm} to be $\|\varepsilon\| = \max\{ \varepsilon_{i_1}, \dots, \varepsilon_{i_k} \}$.\footnote{ Since each population is assumed to be infinite, the population share of a mutant type can hypothetically take on any positive value, no matter how small it may be.} After the mutants have entered, the resulting $n$ populations can be described by the post-entry type distribution $\witilde{\mu}^{\varepsilon}$: